mvysny/vaadin-on-kotlin/docs/tutorial.md

 To have a proper file editor, with auto-completion features and all, let's set up Intellij IDEA Community.
 Download and install [Intellij IDEA Community](https://www.jetbrains.com/idea/download/) if you haven't done that already.
-Then, select the "Open" button and open the `vok-helloworld-app` directory as a project.
-Please give Intellij a bit of time to open the project and download all files.
+Then run Intellij.
+In the welcome screen, select the "Open" button and open the `vok-helloworld-app` directory as a project.
+Please give
+Intellij a bit of time to open the project and download all files.

 In your Intellij, open the `src/main/kotlin/com/example/vok/Main.kt` file.
 It contains just one